The Surrogacy Podcast Episode 37: Kate from VARTA, where we talk about donor conception and what it is to be donor conceived.

 Kate and I also talked about VARTA’s Donor Legacy Project, which aims to provide resources that can assist donors to create and submit information to the Voluntary Register.
 The Legacy Project is an option to leave a video, or online photobook, for donor-conceived offspring to access at a later date.
 I love this idea and will be making a video of the DCPs I’ve helped to create.

 VARTA has a wealth of resources, for surrogates, intended parents, donors and donor-conceived people.
 Check out their website, which is useful for anyone, regardless of which State you live in.
+You can also read more about how donor conception is no longer anonymous, and the impact on donor conceived people.

 Have a read of this post if you are looking for a surrogate in Australia.